Shreeraj045/COL-216-Processor_Pipeline/README.md

 If we decode the branch in the ID stage:
 ```
 IF  ID  EX  MEM  WB
+-   IF  ID  EX  MEM  WB
--   IF  ID  -    EX  MEM  WB  -> One stall if branch prediction is done in ID stage
+-   -   IF  ID  -    EX  MEM  WB  -> One stall if branch prediction is done in ID stage
 ```

 If we do it in the EX stage, there is no such stall.
 Hence, we choose to do branch prediction in the EX stage.
 In the non-forwarding case, this does not affect performance, as values are taken after the WB stage, so ID stage decoding is better.